 I am a FL-certified elementary (K-6th gr.) and middle school (gr.
 5-9 math & science) teacher/tutor with 20+ years of classroom and tutoring experience with students at schools like Miami Country Day in Miami Shores and St. Stephen's Episcopal and Ransom Everglades in Coconut Grove.
 I have worked with students from gr.
-PK3 through high school including all academic subjects (including Singapore Math) as well as test prep (ISEE, SSAT, ACT).
+PK3 through high school including all academic subjects (including Singapore Math) as well as test prep (ISEE, SSAT, ACT, SAT).

 I want to know each student's strengths and weaknesses, interests, challenges met and overcome . . . much more than merely the letter grade s/he is getting in each subject at school.
 I want to help students with the content they don't understand (typically by building a better or missing foundation) and also set them up to succeed on their own, once tutoring is done.
 This may involve work in the areas of motivation, organization, study habits, note-taking, mindset shift . . . good tutoring is so much more than teaching content from a book or preparing a student for a particular test.
 My motto would be: Build a strong foundation first so the rest (all the learning that is to come) is on a firm footing.